yihui/testit/README.md

-- `test_pkg(package)`: runs tests with all objects (exported or non-exported) in the package namespace directly available, so no need to use `package:::name` for non-exported objects
+- `test_pkg(package)`: runs tests with all objects (exported or non-exported) in the package namespace directly available, so no need to use the triple-colon `package:::name` for non-exported objects

 ## Why?

-The reason is laziness.
-It is tedious to type these commands repeatedly in
+Because it is tedious to type these commands repeatedly in
 tests:

 ```r